 On this page you can find information about childcare, children's centres and where to get support throughout your children's early years.
 Our childcare directory lists all registered providers in the city that you can find on this page too.

 To find childcare options that are available in Derby please search our Childcare Directory to find childcare near you.
-We hold details of all Ofsted registered childcare within the city.
-We also hold details of other childcare options such as creches, family sessions and many more, however if you cannot find details of a childcare provider please do let us know, you can find our contact details at the bottom of this webpage.
+If you cannot find details of a childcare provider please do let us know, you can find our contact details at the bottom of this webpage.

 You may find that finding the most suitable childcare for you is difficult for some reason such as:

 The Families Information Service provide a free Brokerage Service that can support parents/carers who are struggling to find suitable childcare.

 There are a number of options that can help with paying the cost of childcare for your child.

 Free Childcare for Two Year Olds - The term after a child turns two they may be eligible for 15 hours a week of free childcare based on the family income.
 If the child is in receipt of Disability Living Allowance (DLA) they will be eligible for that reason alone.

 Free Childcare for Three and Four Year Olds - The term after a child turns 3, they are entitled to 15 hours of free childcare, this is a universal offer and there is no criteria to meet.
 Children can use their free childcare with a registered provider such as: